raspberrypilearning/clone-wars/en/step_9.md

 --- task ---

-Add some more code to the `Orange` sprite so that when the `Spaceship` sprite is hit, it also disappears to give the player a chance to reset:
+Add some more code to the `Orange` sprite so that when an `Orange` clone hits the `Spaceship` sprite, the clone also disappears to give the player a chance to reset:

 ![orange sprite](images/orange-sprite.png)